-Welcome to Alaska 101, your launchpad for learning about The Last Frontier.
+Welcome to Alaska 101, your launchpad for learning about the Great Land.
 These are just the basics.
 From here, explore Alaska for the adventure of a lifetime.

 Alaska became the 49th state on January 3, 1959.